Copyright © 2016

 Thomas watched as the Captain reported to three Majors who after a few minutes sent one of their number to a nearby group of Colonels.
 The pair waited and watched as the Colonels talked amongst themselves for a few minutes before one of them, a large portly Colonel began to make his way slowly in their direction.

-"What's a broadside Mister Sharpe?"
+"What's a broadside Mister Grey?"

 "Navy talk.
 It means they are going to fire all their big guns along one side of the ship.
 It's meant to blow the enemy ship out of the water."